Documentation

 Known Issues

-Since Almighty Linux is based on Debian Testing, the system may experience breakages during updates.
-Rolling updates can introduce regressions or temporary incompatibilities.
+Rolling updates in Kali Linux can introduce regressions or temporary incompatibilities.
 It is recommended to review changelogs before major updates.

-• Tool Compatibility: Some third-party tools may have dependency issues due to the hybrid package base.
+• Tool Compatibility: Some third-party tools may require manual dependency management.

-• GPU Drivers: Proprietary GPU drivers may require manual installation due to the Testing base.
+• GPU Drivers: Proprietary GPU drivers may require manual installation.

 Hardening Details